 Activities like gaming and voice chat usually do not need much raw bandwidth, but they need prompt and reliable responses.
 These programs also do not usually resend information if it fails to get there, so if packets get lost in transmission, they are gone for good, which can also have a significant impact.

 Up until recently, web browsers have not been able to test this, as they have always retried everything until it works.
 Recently however, WebRTC has been added to modern browsers, finally enabling this type of test.
 I could not find another site that has implemented this type of test, so I made one.
-This makes it very easy for anyone to test their packet loss without downloading a more complicated tool like iPerf.
+This makes it very easy for anyone to test their packet loss (also known as "packet drop") without downloading a more complicated tool like iPerf.
 Now, you can just hit "Start Test" below, and then interpret your results.

 Also, you can read a bit more about the site at the dedicated About and Technology pages.